 Requirements for disabled permits for visiting motorists vary from state to state.
 See here for further information.

-I wish to undertake flight training in the United States.
-Can the Embassy perform fingerprinting for the TSA's Alien Flight School Program (AFSP) ?
+Flight training & fingerprinting for the TSA's Alien Flight School Program (AFSP)